 Description

-There are an estimated 500 million smallholder farmers across the world, of which a suggested 60-80% are women.
-Despite this overwhelming majority, women smallholders remain largely unsupported and their contribution to agriculture is often devalued because of their sex.
+There are an estimated 500 million smallholder farmers across the world, of which a considerable percentage of women.
+Despite their large numbers and important roles, women smallholders remain largely unsupported and their contribution to agriculture is often devalued because of their sex.

 Women and smallholder farming: Addressing global inequities in agriculture provides a comprehensive overview of the main obstacles and challenges women smallholders continue to face, such as restricted access to markets and education, as well as a lack of control over assets and property rights.